TypeRocket/typerocket/README.md

 Every small detail matters to us.
 The elegance of the framework, the simplicity power of each line of code, the design and emotion behind every element.
 It all matters.

-We really hope you love TypeRocket and in turn love WordPress even more.
+We really hope you love TypeRocket and as a result love WordPress even more.

 Thank you,

 Kevin

 ### Core Values